spilliams/s3willia/README.md

 This is my new website.
-It uses [Compass](http://compass-style.org/) and [Blueprint](http://blueprintcss.org/).
+It uses [Compass](http://compass-style.org/) and [Foundation](http://foundation.zurb.com/).

 Design resources: [Color Scheme Designer](http://colorschemedesigner.com/) and [Subtle Patterns](http://subtlepatterns.com/).

-###TODO
+###todo

 - "top" link
 - favicon
-- HEROIC 4: this site is supposed to showcase my work, and not just by talking about it.
-This site itself is my work.
-What does this site do awesomely that commends me as a front-end developer? (ie switch to Foundation)
+- finish responsivize
 - icons!
+- picture of tea-coaster for Designed Decay
+- picture from Duetschland
+- picture from xcbt2012
+- blurb for xcbt2012
 - <strike>more posts...somehow (and their preview images)</strike>
 - <strike>footer content</strike>
 - <strike>put Germany photos on flickr<strike>